Wasps

 +

-Hornets are actually a type of wasp.
-True hornets are larger and typically have more black coloring.
+Hornets are a type of wasp.
+True hornets are larger and have more black coloring.
 In the US, the bald-faced hornet is technically a yellowjacket despite its name.
-European hornets are the only true hornets found in North America.
+European hornets are the only true hornets in North America.

 Should I remove wasp nests myself?